List of missions to the Moon: Landing sites

 As of March 2025, there have been a total twenty eight successful soft landings on the Moon carried out by five countries that include China, India, Japan, the Soviet Union, and the United States.
-Among these, a total of six soft landings were crewed (Apollo) conducted by United States.
+Among these, a total of six soft landings were crewed (Apollo); all crewed soft landings were conducted by the United States.
 All two soft landings on the far side of the Moon were carried out by China, while soft landing near the lunar south pole was carried out by India's Chandrayaan-3 and Intuitive Machines' IM-1 Nova-C Odysseus and IM-2 Nova-C Athena lander.

 Future missions

 There are several future lunar missions planned or proposed by various nations and organizations.